Tanami/symta/doc/symta-by-example.md

 @set_x_and_y 666 777 P
 ```

-Initializing fields with `<=` is too verbose, so symta provides a shorthand for that, which allows to rewrite previous example more succinctly:
+Initializing fields with `<=` is too verbose, therefore symta provides a shorthand for that, which allows writing a tighter version of previous example:
 ```
 type point{X Y} x/X y/Y
 point.as_text = "[$x], [$y]"